szetyng/HLP5/documentation.md

 Any error encountered is propagated through and caught at the final pattern matching; `makeLS` returns said error to inform the top-level module that the assembler line has been incorrectly formatted.
 If there has been no errors, `makeLS` constructs and returns a proper `Instr` record to the top-level module.

 ### Execution
 `executeMemInstr` is called from `CommonTop` and takes a `Memory.Instr` record and a `DataPath` type as inputs.
 It then calls the nested `executeLS` function, whose purpose is to identify the correct opcode (out of LDR, STR, LDRB and STRB) and processes the effective address to be accessed.
 An error is thrown here if the instruction is trying to access memory locations used for storing code.

+`executeMemInstr` either returns `DataPath` as acted accordingly upon by the assembler line instruction, or an error with the appropriate error message if the instruction is invalid.
 The flow of data for the different opcodes are detailed in the following sections.

 #### LDR
 ```